cityinohio2019/Lightweight_ATO_template/apps/cbp-pilot-apps/templates/cp_fedramp_test.md

 | Hot Sites | Hot Sites are facilities appropriately sized to support system requirements and configured with the necessary system hardware, supporting infrastructure, and support personnel. |
 | Mirrored Sites | Mirrored Sites are fully redundant facilities with automated real-time information mirroring.
 Mirrored sites are identical to the primary site in all technical respects. |

-Alternate facilities have been established for the [[Information System Name]]; as noted in Table 2‑4 Alternative Site Types.
+Alternate facilities have been established for the {{project.system_info.system_name}}; as noted in Table 2‑4 Alternative Site Types.

 Table 2‑5 Primary and Alternative Site Locations